 1 tablespoon capers, coarsely chopped

-1 tablespoon finely chopped shallot
+1 tablespoon minced shallot

-2 tablespoons chopped fresh parsley
+2 tablespoons chopped fresh Italian parsley

 1 teaspoon curry powder

-Make the Danish Remoulade: Combine all ingredients in a small bowl and stir until fully combined.
+- Make the Danish Remoulade: Combine all ingredients in a small bowl and stir until fully combined